She was raped. Then the police charged her with a crime.

 MJ: Has Marie read the book?

-TCM: The last I spoke [with her], she still hadn’t really waded in—or if she had, she really hadn’t talked about it.
+KA: The last I spoke [with her], she still hadn’t really waded in—or if she had, she really hadn’t talked about it.
 She works incredibly long hours; she’s a long-haul truck driver and she’s constantly on the move.
 She is a remarkably resilient person.
 But I don’t think that she wants to spend her weekends and evenings thinking back on all that happened to her.
-Her first impulse is to move on.
+Her first impulse is to move on.*

 MJ: Do you feel like she’s gotten closure?

-KA: That’s kind of a false dichotomy.
+TCM: That’s kind of a false dichotomy.
 Do you ever find closure, the sense of finality?
 I don’t know how many victims say like, “Yeah, I’m completely done with them, it will never affect me again.”
 Everybody processes the trauma differently.

-TCM: Yeah, the reason I struggle with that question is I just don’t think I’m qualified to answer it, or to even speculate.
+KA: Yeah, the reason I struggle with that question is I just don’t think I’m qualified to answer it, or to even speculate.
 I just don’t know.

-Note: *Correction: An earlier version of this article misidentified the speaker of this and the following two answers.